Shalash96/ADVFAN/README.md

 ## What is ADVFAN?

 ADVFAN helps you to run single docking/virtual screening with just one command line code.
-It is a group of python scripts that use Autodock vina, ADFRsuite, and open babel to perform the docking process wthout knowing to much about how too use these software
+It is a python wrapper for Autodock vina, ADFRsuite, and open babel to perform the docking process wthout knowing to much about how too use these software

 ## How it works?